PedroX-dev/Pedro_Python_Codes/README.md

 - You have the most recent version of `<python/pip>`;
 - You have the libraries installed `<os, playwright, selenium, numpy, pandas, requests, BeautifulSoup, sys, shutil, fnmatch, jinja2>`;
 - You have a machine with `<Windows / Linux / Mac>`;
-- Before using the codes, see the guides to help you `<guide / link / project_related_documentation>`.
+- Before using the codes, consult the guides available in the `Readme.md` file within each code folder.

 ## 🧩 Projects